 Pre-Launch Of The World Cultural Cities: Conversations With Icons For The Beijing Culture Forum

-In Paris, we witness the mutual gaze between East and West through a shared“bond with China”; in Germany, we see a bridge of the heart built across mountains and seas between China and Germany; in the United Kingdom, under glittering lights, eyes meet in moments of connection.
-As a“visual invitation” and a“cultural prelude” to the Forum, the program vividly conveys the Forum's theme of inclusiveness, innovation, and the building of a community with a shared future for mankind.
+Paris is witness the mutual gaze between East and West through a shared "bond with China"; Germany sees a bridge of the heart built across mountains and seas between China and Germany; in the United Kingdom, under glittering lights, eyes meet in moments of connection.
+As a "visual invitation" and a "cultural prelude" to the Forum, the program vividly conveys the Forum's theme of inclusiveness, innovation, and the building of a community with a shared future for mankind.

 The peoples and cultures of China and Greece share essential commonalities when speaking of love, peace, reconciliation, knowledge, science, and many fields of learning.
 When diverse languages converge to articulate the ideas of heritage, innovation, and mutual learning, the very spirit championed by the Forum comes vividly to life on screen.